Pedroabreu155/ptmoney/README.md

 I learned about Miragejs and how to simulate an API, it helps us to have a non-stopping development time when our backend team doesn't finished the current tasks

-The tests was made by Rocketseat team, and the grade was gave by Rocketseat's platform!

 #theFutureIsOpenSource :fire: